andrewsorescu-tamu/Timewise/README.md

+*This entire repository is NEW WORK since my last submission*

 This repository contains everything I have coded related to an app I am working with some of the other members of Cohort 1 of Aggies in TECH.
 We are coding this app for BUSN 489, otherwise known as the “Building a Platform” class.
 This class focuses on developing mobile applications with Swift and xCode.

 Here is an overview of all the files in the ‘Timewise’ xCode project I created: